An effective local-global principle for algebraic varieties and the sum product problem in finite fields: Main results

 for a set $\cA \subseteq \mathbb{F}_p$ of cardinality $|\cA| \ll p^{13/23}$ then the number of solutions to

 is bounded by $|\cA|^{149/156+o(1)}$.
 Clearly, this result and Theorem~\ref{thm:main24} are of similar spirit, however they are incomparable.
 In particular, the cardinality of the sets considered in~\cite[Corollary~2]{Shk} is uniform with respect to the implied constant in~\eqref{eq:ShkAcond}, which is a feature not present in our bound.
+We refer the reader to~\cite{MPW} for various incidence results related to counting solutions to multiplicative equations with variables belonging to sets with small sumset.
 Our result does give a direct improvement on Grosu~\cite[Section~4]{Gros}, who obtains similar estimates to Theorem~\ref{thm:main24} with the condition, which we slightly simplify as

 for any $\varepsilon > 0$ provided that $p$ is large enough.
 However, the paper of Grosu~\cite{Gros} contains other interesting results which allow one to lift problems in $\F_p$ to $\C$ while preserving more arithmetic information than counting solutions to equations considered in Theorem~\ref{thm:main24}.